lxj1999/lxj1999.github.io/_pages/about.md

 - *2019.09 - 2019.12*, Literature Review on Planetary Gearbox Fault Diagnosis, XJTU
   - Conducted a literature review in the field of planetary gearbox fault diagnosis.
 - *2019.09 - 2019.12*, Automatic Walkway Ladder Design, XJTU
-  - Investigated the demand for the walkway ladder in the elderly community and measured the parameters.
+  - Investigated the demand for the walkway ladder in the elderly community and measured real parameters.
   - Utilized MATLAB to calculate and do strength checks of all parameters of the speed reducer in the walkway ladder based on real parameters.
   - Utilized SolidWorks to model the worm gear speed reducer and convert the 3D model into standardized 2D drawings using AutoCAD.
 - *2019.01 - 2019.05*, Truck Reducer Design, UW-Madison